ba2hankaya/ArgumentParser/README.md

 ## Usage:

 Initialize an ArgumentParser object, then add arguments to it similar to the python argparse module.
 Then parse a list of strings with the ArgParse method which returns an expando object.
 A difference in this class is that argument parameters aren't taken in a single constructor method but instead via the builder pattern.
-I preffered the builder pattern because I think it makes the syntax for both the user and the developer of the library clearer.
+I preferred the builder pattern because I think it makes the syntax for both the user and the developer of the library clearer.
 An example of usage is below:

 ```